About Durable Medical Equipment: Shower and Bathtub Accessories

 • Give more control over the water direction and flow.

-• Can be used to avoid getting certain body areas wet.
+• Can be used to avoid getting certain parts of your body wet.
 This includes an incision (surgical cut) site or a cast.

 A handheld shower head can lower your risk of falling.
 You can get into the dry shower or bathtub, then turn on the water once you’re inside.

-Usually, a handheld shower head can attach to the shower pipe you already have.
+A handheld shower head can often attach to the shower pipe you already have.
 To install it, remove your current shower head and replace it with the handheld shower head.
 Follow the directions that come with the handheld shower head.

-Insurance plans don’t usually cover handheld shower heads.
+Insurance plans do not usually cover handheld shower heads.
 Check with your insurer to see if it will be covered under your plan before buying one.

-A shower chair is a metal or plastic chair that’s used in the shower.
+A shower chair is a metal or plastic chair you use in the shower.
 The chairs usually have rubber or suction cups on the bottom of the legs.
-This stops them from sliding.
+This stops the chair from sliding.

-A shower chair lets people who can’t stand for a long time sit down while showering.
+A shower chair lets people who cannot stand for a long time sit down while showering.
 Not all shower chairs fit in smaller showers or tubs.
-It’s important to measure your bathtub or shower before buying a shower chair.
+Make sure to measure your bathtub or shower before buying a shower chair.

 There are 3 common kinds of shower chairs: